laravel/nova-docs/4.0/customization/localization.md

 });
 ```

 As in Laravel, you may use the `__` helper within your custom Vue components to access these translations.
-This feature is available by adding the following mixins to the Inertia Page Component or Vue Component:
+To accomplish this, add the following mixins to your Inertia page component or Vue component:

 ```js
 <template>